Kishlay3143/ubarri_assignment/README.md

 # Explanation of the code
 - The purpose of this project is to demonstrate how to build a Flutter app that fetches data from an external API, in this case, the reqres.in API.
 The code is organized into different files and folders to follow best practices for code organization and maintainability.
-- Folder and File Structure
+- Folder and File Structure:
   lib/
   |- api/
   |    |- api_service.dart